 In Oklahoma City, it is addressed in ordinance 30-428, a detailed examination of the city council's findings on all issues of begging, soliciting, and panhandling.

 The city council has discussed making it illegal to panhandle within 50 feet of an elementary school or school bus stop, but this has not yet been added to the ordinance.

+In late 2015, the city council made it illegal for panhandlers to be in medians within 200 feet of an intersection.
 The change was controversial.
 Those for the addendum called the matter a safety concern while others suggested it was an unfair punishment of panhandlers.
-The law does make exceptions for large medians (at least 30 feet wide) and those with benches or other "public use" elements.
+The law does make panhandling allowed at large medians (at least 30 feet wide) and those with benches or other "public use" elements.

-Absolutely.
-The city has an online citizen's portal where you can register and apply for a charitable solicitations permit.
+Oklahoma City has an online citizen's portal where you can register and apply for a charitable solicitations permit.
 For more information, call the license division at (405) 297-2606.